 Before the students receive their awards and recognition, they persevere a lot by studying hard, preparing the assignments, passing examinations, and complying with requirements.
 All these acts require fervor of effort and enthusiasm.

 The beginning of the new school year should be a good start for them to focus on their studies and to exhibit a can-do attitude.
-When challenges come their way, teachers and parents should be their stronghold for strength and inspiration.
+When challenges come their way, teachers and parents should be their strongholds for strength and inspiration.

 10. “They cannot stop me.
 I will get my education if it is in the home, school, or anyplace.” – Malala Yousafzai

 This is most timely.
 The existence of the global pandemic threatens the delivery of education.
 However, by all means, educators never allow the present challenges to disrupt education and they have to blaze a trail.

 Children are made to receive education even at home and to make headway.

 Distance learning becomes in demand and online learning becomes very accessible through technology.
 Countries all over the world made sure that children have to continue their learning and opportunities should be equal to all.